dsifford/academic-bloggers-toolkit/readme.txt

 4. Demo of desktop citation tooltips.

 == Changelog ==

+= 3.2.0 =

+**New Features**

+* Citations are now sorted automatically based on how sorting is defined in the citation style (no more drag and drop).
+* In-text citations styles now reflect each individual citation style.
+* Improvements to the UI.
+* Realtime citation style switching.
+* "Full note" style citations are now fully supported. (eg. Chicago Full Note).

+**Bugfixes**

+* Fix bug that caused some options to not be saved on the options page.
+* Fix issue that caused the plugin to break if your site is SSL encrypted.
+* Fix bug related to conference proceedings fields.
+HT @metallikat36
+* Reference list now enabled for all post types.
+HT @halatkins

+**Depreciations**

+* The last-occurring ordered list is not tagged as a bibliography on page load anymore.
+This is now done upon initial bibliography creation.
+You shouldn't notice a difference, but some users who have used this plugin for a longer period of time may find that some of their older bibliographys are not being correctly identified.
+Email me if this is an issue and I'll walk you thorough it.

 = 3.1.5 =
 * Fix PubMed bug that resulted in citations with ampersands in the title to be parsed as `&amp;amp;`.
 HT @Da5idHatch